zhangyihome/code-push-cli/cli/README.md

 *NOTE: This parameter can be set using either "--mandatory" or "-m"*

-### Promote deployment

-You can also promote packages from one deployment to another, e.g. from Staging to Production.
+### Promoting updates across deployments

+Once you've tested an update to a specific deployment, and you want to promote it "downstream" (e.g. dev->staging, staging->production), you can simply use the following command to copy the code and metadata (e.g. mandatory, description, app store version) from one deployment to another:
 ```
 code-push promote <appName> <sourceDeploymentName> <destDeploymentName>
+code-push promote MyApp Staging Production
 ```